10 Most Likely Asked ORACLE DBA Interview Questions And Answers

 Answer:

-a) Projection: This is the part where we define a set of columns to read from the table. * means all the columns will be selected.
+a) Projection: This is the part where we define a set of columns to read from the table.
+This means that all the columns will be selected.

 b) FROM: This is the part where define a set of tables or views which want to read data from.

 c) Predicate: This is the part where we do filtering.
-This is also called “where” clause.
+This is also called the “where” clause.

 d) Sorting: This is the part where you can sort the result according to certain columns.